Canandaigua, New York RC Laser Fleet 14

 Outside Help: Rule E5.6 will not apply.

-Launching and Re-launching: “Rule 45 is changed to (a) Boats scheduled to race in a heat may be launched, taken ashore or re-launched at any time during the race except between the preparatory and starting signals. (b) While ashore or at the water’s edge or on a chase boat, boats may be adjusted, drained of water or repaired; have entangled objects removed; or have batteries changed.”
+Launching and Re-launching: “Rule 45 is changed to (a) Boats scheduled to race in a heat may be launched, taken ashore or re-launched at any time during the race. (b) While ashore or at the water’s edge or on a chase boat, boats may be adjusted, drained of water or repaired; have entangled objects removed; or have batteries changed.”
 This changes E4.4.
 Also see “Chase Boat Rules” below.

 Radio Communications: VHF radios are not required and will not be used to communicate changes to the sailing instructions.
-The RD will monitor VHF channel 9 as well as mobile phone number #585-729-6779.
+The RD will monitor VHF channel 9 .

 Protests: It is the responsibility of a right-of-way (ROW) skipper to call a protest against a fouling boat.
 Please solve your disputes on the water.
 If there is a remaining protest after the race, see the RD immediately upon finishing.

 Marks: You may touch the Turn Mark at Squaw Island.
 This changes Rule 31.
 The Squaw Island Turn Mark must be rounded to port.
-There will be a large orange inflatable buoy placed at approximately half the distance between CYC and Squaw Island.
-It is not a mark of the course and is only to be used for reference purposes and can be passed on either side.
+There may or may not be a large orange inflatable buoy placed at approximately half the distance between CYC and Squaw Island.
+It is not a mark of the course (unless stated at the skipper’s meeting) and is only to be used for reference purposes and can be passed on either side.
 You can even run into the orange mark if you wish.
-You may also hit the concrete finish dock, but do so at your own risk.

 Retiring Boats: Boats retiring from the race shall notify the RD as soon as possible.